Axions at the meV Crossroads: Theory, Cosmology, Astrophysics, and Experiments: meV axions model building

 \subsection{meV axions from string theory}

-The existence of axions in field theory is motivated by the PQ solution to the strong-CP problem, but they have natural and elegant realisations in string theory.
+The existence of axions in field theory is motivated by the PQ solution to the strong-CP problem, but they have natural and elegant realisations in string theory {which is currently one of the most well-developed approaches to a UV-complete theory of quantum gravity}.
 Antisymmetric $p$-form gauge potentials in $10$ dimensions give rise, after compactification, to $4$-dimensional pseudo-scalar fields enjoying an (approximate) continuous shift symmetry, typically broken to a discrete one by non-perturbative effects.
 These modes are called \emph{closed string axions}.
 String compactifications feature also branes wrapping internal cycles and supporting QCD-like gauge theories.
 In these scenarios a global PQ $U(1)$ symmetry can arise at low energy as the remnant of a higher dimensional anomalous gauge symmetry, and the phases of $U(1)$ charged modes behave as axions.
 These are named \emph{open string axions}.
 The periodicity, decay constant and interactions of both closed and open string axions are set by the geometry and topology of the internal space, making axions sensitive probes of the UV completion.

 From the top-down point of view, different scenarios with meV axions seem to be possible.
 In fact, meV axions can arise in various corners of the string landscape, either as closed or open string modes, with an intermediate scale decay constant which can be around the string scale or much smaller, resulting in the possibility to reproduce both the pre- and post-inflationary scenario.
 Conversely, the potential discovery of a meV axion would provide valuable information about the ultraviolet structure of the theory, the size of extra dimensions, and the nature of moduli stabilisation, thereby offering a rare opportunity to use low-energy axion physics as a probe of string theory.